 The maximum number of credits for which students may register is 18 credit hours per semester and 12 credit hours in summer term.
-Exceptions may be granted by the Campus Counselor or Registrar Office designee upon the recommendation of the student’s academic advisor and evidence of the requesting student’s ability to manage an exceptionally heavy course load.
+Exceptions may be granted by the Provost upon the recommendation of the student’s academic advisor and evidence of the requesting student’s ability to manage an exceptionally heavy course load.
 This evidence is normally the completion of previous college courses as a full-time student and a grade point average higher than 3.25.

 Delays, limits, and “holds” which impact registration result under certain conditions, such as: